-- 4th Prince Wang So (Lee Joon-ki)
+- 4th Prince Wang So (Lee Joon-gi)

 Popularly known as Goryeo’s 4th monarch, King Gwangjong.
 In the story, he was the fearsome prince who hid his face behind a mask, and was given the derogatory name “wolf dog.”
-He fell in love with Hae Soo and did everything in order to protect her.
+He fell in love with Hae Soo and did everything to protect her.

 - 8th Prince Wang Wook (Kang Ha-neul)

 The gentle and intelligent prince whom Hae Soo first fell in love with.

 Grumpy tidbit: Wang Wook was posthumously granted the title King Daejong.
 (He did become king, you guys! 💖)

 - 3rd Prince Wang Yo (Hong Jong-hyun)